thesecuremethod/AviatrixTransitFireNetQuickStart/README.md

 ### Usage

-Once you have all your goodies in place,
+Once you have everything in the list above in place, you will need to configure the Aviatrix Provider Statement in lines 5-10 in main.tf.
+Controller IP and Controller Password will need be set here.

 ### Default Settings